BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 83 ---

-17.1.2015 EN Official Journal of the European Union L 12/83

 2. For all subsidence zones the weighted sum insured for subsidence risk in a particular risk zone *i* of France set out in the Annex IX shall be equal to the following: